-- Must be eligible for treatment with nivolumab as standard of care
+- Must be eligible for treatment with nivolumab or pembrolizumab as standard of care

 - Have a life expectancy of at least 6 months

-- Have a patient performance status (ECOG) of ≤ 2 (patient is ambulatory; capable of all self care, but unable to carry out any work activities; up and about more than 50% of waking hours)
+- Have a patient performance status (ECOG) of ≤ 1 (patient is ambulatory; capable of all self-care, but unable to carry out any work activities; up and about more than 50% of waking hours)

 Exclusion criteria include (but are not limited to):

-- Previously treated with immunotherapy or investigational agents in last 6 months
+- Previously treated with immunotherapy for their cancer

-- Any mutation that can be treated with targeted therapy
+- Presence of a genetic/tumor mutation that has not been treated with an approved targeted therapy

 - Use of immunosuppressant drugs (steroids, azathioprine, tacrolimus, cyclosporine, etc.) in last month